aldykins/delicious/README.md

 Customisations between the different stylesheets are then controlled by [Sass variables](http://sass-lang.com/).
 Each respective stylesheet's variables are located in their respective txt file.
 These variables can then be put at the top of style.scss, from which the resultant stylesheet can be compiled.

 If you've never used Sass before, try [Koala](http://koala-app.com/) which is an incredibly simple GUI application for it.
 You just need to add your working directory, set the scss file to auto compile with a compressed output, and then leave it running in the background.
 Sass is quite extensive but because i r css newb, I'm just using variables for now which are pretty self-explanatory.

+### i don't care about this confusing nerd talk, i just want you to add or fix something

+Cool, just post in the thread then and I'll see it, or if you're feeling adventuruous, [create an issue for it](https://github.com/aldykins/delicious/issues) because I'll be making one for it anyway.

+If you're just reading this because you like the stylesheet, thanks and I hope you enjoy it!